msantos/runcron/README.md

 attempts to run the task depends on the exit status of the previous run:

 * 0: runcron will not run the task and sleep indefinitely
-* non-0: runcron will rerun the task after `--poll-interval` seconds (default: 3600)
+* non-0: runcron will rerun the task after `--retry-interval` seconds (default: 3600)

 Since the runcron state is written to a file (see `-f` option), the